uusic2025/challenge/baseline/README.md

 - [❓ Frequently Asked Questions (FAQ)](#-frequently-asked-questions-faq)
 - [©️ Citation](#️-citation)

+## 💬 Got a Question or Found a Bug?

+We highly encourage you to **[open an issue on our GitHub repository](https://github.com/uusic2025/challenge/issues)** for any questions or problems you encounter.
+This is the best way to get help, as it allows the entire community to benefit from the discussion and solutions.

 ## 🎯 About the Challenge

 The UUSIC25 challenge aims to spur the development of universal models for ultrasound image analysis.
 Ultrasound imaging is a cornerstone of biomedical diagnostics, but creating models that perform accurate classification and segmentation across diverse organs and pathologies remains a significant hurdle.